vtex-apps/shelf/docs/README.md

   }
 ```

 Now, you can use all the blocks exported by the `shelf` app.
-Check out the full list below:
+Check out the complete list below:

 | Block name          |  Description |
 | --------------------| -------- |